RaptaG/CAAIS/README.md

 ```
   sudo ./CAAIS.sh
 ```
 That's it!
 Now Chaotic-AUR should be installed in your system.
-Feel free to remove after the installation (optional).
+Feel free to remove this script after the installation (optional).

 ## Feedback/Support
 You can use [the Issues section](https://github.com/RaptaG/CAAIS/issues) to report bugs, make suggestions or even ask a question.